In case anyone actually reads this blog, I’ll pop in an update here.

 It turns out there was not much interest in a new VZ200 game so I’ve pivoted my game to the Spectrum!
 (Why not Commodore 64?
 Well, MPAGD is not available for C=64.
 The developers asked and nobody at all was interested).

-I decided to set up my desktop computer with Sublime Text + VICE + KickAssembler + Debugger.
+I decided to set up my desktop computer with Sublime Text + VICE + KickAssembler + Debugger for Commodore 64 development.

 All of the instructions online say to set it up in C:\C64\Tools but I have a Dev drive and folder I like to keep my stuff set up in so had to wrangle settings around until I got it to work.
 Not a lot of the settings are easy to figure out.
 Here’s the layout of my Dev drive for C64: